Rahuketu86/FastPagesDev/_posts/2020-05-07-this-is-merge-check.md

   - netlify cms
   - ""
 ---
-Trial Post for checking merge triggers
+Trial Post for checking merge triggers.
+I like it very much